 Paula Tompkins is the CEO of ChannelNet, a leader in delivering customer acquisition, retention and conquest services, and is an acknowledged pioneer in using personal technology to facilitate multichannel marketing and sales.
 In the last 30 years, she has helped hundreds of the world’s leading companies use technology to sell their products and build customer relationships.
 Her company specializes in digital customer acquisition, retention and conquest services.

-By focusing on the entire experience of their customers.
+Focus on the entire experience of their customers.

 While experts debate whether the marketing funnel is outdated, it’s been proven that managing the entire experience of any age of customer is a better way to keep customers.
 The conversation cannot stop once the sale is made..
 It is critical that companies focus on sending personal communications throughout the lifecycle of the customer.
 In today’s competitive environment, it is not enough to rely on service or repairs to hold on to customers.